zooniverse/messenger/README.md

 [Panoptes API](https://zooniverse.org): only project owners and collaborators are able to add and update transcriptions for their projects.

-It is called Messenger because transcription is the first step in gene expression and results in 'messenger' RNA (mRNA) before translation.
-So this is the next step!
+It is called Messenger because early in the process of gene expresssion, the transcription step results in 'messenger' RNA (mRNA) that is template for protien synthesis through translation.

+Transcription comes first, then the messenger, then a legible and useful result!

 Here are the pieces: